cgwire/kitsu/docs/getting-started-production/README.md

 ![Production Schedule task type asset](../img/getting-started/production_schedule_task_type_detail.png)

-You can do the same for the shots part.
+You can do the same for the shots task types.
 You can determine the start and end date for the sequences.

 ![Production Schedule task type sequence](../img/getting-started/production_schedule_task_type_detail_sequence.png)